I had a great workout upper body workout last night and it left me thinking, how to bench press 225lbs?

 And that sucked.
 I thought I was making good progress but my body was not able to handle the load.

-It turns out I needed to learn a lot more about form, warming up and about slowly incrementing the weights.
+It turns out I needed to learn a lot more about form, warming up, and slowly incrementing the weights.

 He gave me some strengthening and warmup exercises to do.

 You can bench press 135lbs by just doing getting on the bench press, hitting 2-4 sets of 5-10 reps, your preference at your current weight.

 Then, come back 2-3x a week and make sure you just do a little bit more than you did last training session.

 Before you get to 225lbs bench, you need to hit the next big plate increment, which is 185lbs.